cssallg001/sallg001_cs418_course_project/README.md

 * An admin user has a different view from a regular user.
 (Later admin will approve the submitted advising sheet by student)

 ## Unintended Features (aka bugs):
-* When a user tries changing their password while logged in, the old password gets overwritten by *something* and the new password does not update in the database.
+* When a user tries changing their password while logged in, the old password in the database gets overwritten by *something* that is now the new password.
 The user is then forced to use the "forgot password?" link on the login screen to reset their password.